lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FID: Field Indentifier is an index to describe the header fields in the Rule

-* FP: Field Position is a list of possible correct values a field may use
+* FP: Field Position is a list of possible correct values that a field may use

 * DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.